-The Friesian Connection Stallion Station Inc. (Amy Kroll and Janice VerMerris) acquired Tjaarda in November of 2015 in partnership with Jim and Sally Bedeker of Gemini Acres Equine.
+The Friesian Connection Stallion Station Inc. (Amy Kroll and Janice VerMerris) acquired Tjaarda in November of 2015 in partnership with Jim and Sally Bedeker of Gemini Acres Equine and in 2016 was imported to the US from the Netherlands.
 Tjaarda is a son of Time 398 and the star preferent mare Daisy W (Lolke 371) and was born in 2006.

 In 2012 Tjaarda was voted Horse of the Year by the KFPS membership.
 He was licensed by the KFPS as a breeding stallion in 2014.
 Tjaarda has the Sport predicate behind his name.
 The Sport predicate is earned when a horse has proven himself as a superior horse in competition.
 Not only must the horse achieve a high level in sport, he must also win at a high level consistently.
 Tjaarda has earned the “Sport” pedigree in 3 disciplines; Dressage, Show Driving and Driven Dressage.

 In 2017 Tjaarda became one of the very few KFPS stallions to earn the Elite predicate.
 He is currently the only stallion standing in North America with this predicate and the only stallion in the world who is actually DOUBLE ELITE.
 There are 2 ways the KFPS has deemed possible to have the Elite predicate added to the stallions name. #1 is to have successfully competed and earned enough points to qualify for the SPORT predicate in 3 disciplines.
 Tjaarda already accomplished this in 2015. #2 is to have competed successfully with 5+ scores at FEI dressage.
 Tjaarda, with his rider Ellisa Kroll accomplished this in June of 2017 at Prix St. George, where Ellisa also completed all the requirements to earn her Silver Medal from USDF.